 New research says travellers are ditching Instagram

-In fact, only 0.37% of over 5,000 travellers surveyed who booked with the solo group travel brand chose their holiday destination because it’s “Instagrammable.”
-Yes, you read that right — less than one percent!
+In fact, only 0.37% of travellers booking with the solo group travel brand chose their holiday destination because it’s “Instagrammable.”
+Yes, you read that right—less than one percent!

 And in an even more surprising twist, 26% say they purposely distance themselves from social media while travelling, with a staggering 61% saying they’ve either tried a digital detox or are planning one.